 Activities for Kids and teens who have kidney disease:

-RENAL TEEN PROM
+RENAL PROM PARTY

-RSN’s Renal Teen Prom is held once a year in Glendale, CA. It takes place on the Sunday before the Martin Luther King Jr holiday because there is no dialysis scheduled on that day and kids do not have to go to school the following Monday.
+RSN’s Renal Prom Party is held once a year in Glendale, CA. It takes place on a Sunday before President’s Day because there is no dialysis scheduled on that day and kids do not have to go to school the following Monday.
+Learn more about RSN’s Renal Prom Party

 Camps & Retreats with a specific focus on and for young people who have kidney disease and their families: